kinow/autosubmit/docs/source/userguide/run/index.rst

 More info on password-less ssh can be found at: http://www.linuxproblem.org/art_9.html

 .. caution:: After launching Autosubmit, one must be aware of login expiry limit and policy (if applicable for any HPC) and renew the login access accordingly (by using token/key etc) before expiry.

+When running operational experiments (i.e. an experiment whose EXPID starts with ``'o'``, e.g. ``o001``), and that have a Git project, Autosubmit checks if there is any code that was not committed or not pushed to the remote Git repository.

+If there are local changes not committed and pushed, Autosubmit will fail to run the experiment, print an error message, and exit with an exit code different than zero.

+This can be disabled by setting the property ``CONFIG.GIT_OPERATIONAL_CHECK_ENABLED`` to ``False`` (it is ``True`` by default).
+Note, however, that this is discouraged as it would affect the traceability of operational experiments.

 How to run an experiment that was created with another version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~